Valyay/use-react-amplitude/README.md

 ### useTrackOnUpdate

 The hook is called after changing any of the values in the array.
-Analogue of DidComponentUpdate. (deep comparison is used)
+Analogue of componentDidUpdate. (deep comparison is used)

 |      Prop       |          Type           | Required |
 | :-------------: | :---------------------: | :------: |